fbpx

 Accept that it is okay to feel unhappy

 It is normal if you feel unhappy about something in your life.
-Accepting a difficult situation in life is an important step in the entire process, and you should be proud of yourself for having the courage to take it.
+Accepting a difficult situation is an important step in the entire process, and you should be proud of yourself for having the courage to take it.
 Accepting hair fall will help you move on to the next stage, which is looking for ways to deal with it.

 Try using silk pillow covers

 Using silk pillow covers helps your hair to move freely while you sleep which decreases the chances of it getting damaged.
-In case of cotton covers, there are more chances of getting your hair clumped in one particular area, thus resulting in knots, fuzzy hair, or dry scalp, which increases hair fall.
+In the case of cotton covers, there are more chances of getting your hair clumped in one particular area, thus resulting in knots, fuzzy hair, or dry scalp, which increases hair fall.

 Be gentle, and massage your scalp often with warm oil